adelinast/cryptopayments/README.md

 SQL Server
 Docker

-Build:
+Build

 ***************

 	docker build -t cryptopayments .

 It takes some time to pull from microsoft/dotnet-framework and from microsoft/mssql-server-windows-developer(~4G)

 Path to the transactions files can be changed from ENTRYPOINT, found in Dockerfile If the files are not found, the strings are read from Application.cs

 Run:
 ***************